mdp/gloss/README.md

 ## Why

-Your webapp runs on HTTPS, but you develop locally on HTTP.
-That's not right.
+Your production is on HTTPS, stop developing on HTTP!

 Highlights:
 - No dependencies.
 Just one self-contained single executable
 - Works on a variety of platforms and architectures: Mac, Linux - Arm7(Raspi2)/Arm6(Raspi)/Amd64/386
-- Passes the same headers you'd expect with reverse proxy ssl
+- Passes the same headers you'd expect with any other reverse proxy ssl
   - "X-Forwarded-Proto": "https"
   - "X-Forwarded-For": "the.clients.real.ip"
-- Doesn't require trusting a CA cert, only valid signing for the hosts you specify
+- Doesn't require trusting a CA cert, only valid signing for the hosts you specify (default: *.local.dev)

 ## Downloads